Guides

 3. There Are No Fuel Costs

-Always the energy from the sun is unlimited and free, but getting solar panels is relatively expensive.
+The energy from the sun is unlimited and free, but getting solar panels is relatively expensive.
+However, as the technology evolves, the prices of solar panels are declining and will eventually become very affordable.

 4. Comfortable While Driving

-This is the main reason why most of the solar-powered cars are used for racing and practicals by students.
+These cars tend to be light, which allows for faster turning and stopping.
+This is the main reason most solar-powered cars are used for racing and student projects.

 5. Modest Available Power